 if you buy a box based on "if you build it they will come" your going to end up disappointed to be perfectly honest, native stingless bees are colonial, they just don't work that way.

 you could try to attract native solitary bees into a native bee hotel instead. there are lots of places that specialise in bee hotels and we have a few in our shop designed for Australian Native Solitary bees.

 If you have access to a full healthy native bee hive or log, you could propagate your hive with the eduction / duplication process, we have a step by step guide in our resources tab HERE

-WE CAN POPULATE YOUR HIVE FOR YOU
+OR WE CAN POPULATE YOUR HIVE FOR YOU VIA THE EDUCTION METHOD

 If you arent time poor, we can duplicate one of our hives for you into your own hive, or our own supplied box - Details are HERE